 Regular three-seater autos accommodate at least four to six passengers inside with the occasional parallel seating attached to the front-bar, and ferry passengers to destinations within a short distance of 1 to 2 kms at a mere Rs 10-20 per person.
 For instance, employees who stay in Electronic City find it useful to hitch a ride to their office located around the block, and HAL employees sometimes just want a quick ride to their office from Byappanahalli Metro Station or Hoody Railway Station in the morning.

 Everyone ranging from domestic helps, students, plumbers to IT employees and entrepreneurs use shared autos for lack of options, as buses cannot enter narrow streets and the metro connectivity is limited.
-This is a low cost mode for passengers and high earnings for the drivers – the money spent by the passenger individually is much lesser than the minimum fare in an individual auto, while money collected by all passengers by the auto driver is higher than the fare of an individual auto.
+This is a low cost mode for passengers and high earnings for the drivers – the money spent by the passenger individually is much lesser than the minimum fare in an individual auto, while money collected from all passengers by the auto driver is higher than the amount collected from an individual passenger.
 This win-win situation makes it attractive to all.
-It is also environment-friendly, as people won’t travel individually and a few less vehicles will be on road.
+It is also environment-friendly, and reduces the number of vehicles on the road.

 Citizen Matters spoke to a few commuters and identified some of the following short routes traversed by shared-autos.
 A few locations at which they can be boarded and returned back from are:

 - Tannery road circle to areas in Shivaji Nagar

 - Russel Market near Luna Sweets to Tannery road and parts of Shivajinagar

 - Thanisandra road to Nagawara signal